 We're proud to work alongside Hunter Local Land Services to educate students on catchment and waterway health.
 Find out more about the current activities available for school students.

-Printable resources to help students learn about water supply and management in our region
+Printable worksheets, colouring in sheets and posters to help students learn about water saving tips, water supply, wastewater management and recycled water in our region.

 We've made water education fun for all ages, including pre-schoolers and infants students.
-Check out Hunter Water's Bubbles and Supa Squirt Water Saving Show, which is available to schools in the Lower Hunter region.
+Check out Hunter Water's Let's Love Water Show, which is available to schools in the Lower Hunter region.

 Waterworld is a 28 day shower challenge designed to support the curriculum while providing Stage 4 students with a fun and practical learning experience through a web-app that can be used on any device, including desktop.